-Due to the extensive due diligence and historic rates of return of 18.2% per year, Cadre provides a solid financial investment option for those seeking outsized returns.
+Due to the extensive due diligence and historic realized net IRR of 27.6%, Cadre provides a solid financial investment opportunity for those looking to get outsized returns.

-There are two fees that apply to every Cadre deal.
-Firstly, there is a 1% to 3% upfront fee of the gross investment per transaction.
+Two fees apply to every Cadre deal.
+Firstly, there’s an upfront fee of 1% to 3% of the gross investment.
 So, with a minimum investment of $25,000, you would need to pay a $250 to $750 fee straightaway.

-On the surface, this may seem as if Cadre wants a larger piece of the potential profits, but it actually incentivizes completed deals that outperform targets.
+On the surface, this may seem like Cadre wants a larger piece of the potential profits, but it actually incentivizes completed deals that outperform targets.
 Rather than just relying on funding transactions, Cadre makes more money if the investment deals are profitable.

 EquityMultiple allows accredited investors access to professionally managed private real estate deals.
 You can use the online platform to access investment opportunities in different markets.

-The minimum investment varies by project, but there’s a base minimum of $5,000.
+The minimum investment varies by project, but a base minimum is $5,000.
 However, it’s more common to see a minimum investment of $10,000.

 Additional shares are typically offered in $5,000 increments above the minimum.
-You can make investments via a self-directed IRA or use one of the EquityMultiple preferred IRA partners.
+You can invest in real estate via a self-directed IRA or use one of the EquityMultiple preferred IRA partners.
 These partners usually have a minimum investment of $10,000.

-AcreTrader is quite a unique real estate crowdfunding platform, as instead of commercial or residential real estate, you can buy shares in farmland.
-This is an interesting way to diversify your investment portfolio.
+AcreTrader is quite a unique real estate crowdfunding platform.
+Instead of commercial or residential real estate, you can buy shares in farmland.
+This is an exciting way to diversify your investment portfolio.

-AcreTrader has been operating since 2018, but it is already BBB accredited with an A- rating.
-Carter Malloy, the CEO and founder of AcreTrader grew up within a farming family, yet he spent most of his career in the financial services industry.
+AcreTrader has been operating since 2018 and is already BBB accredited with an A- rating.
+Carter Malloy, the CEO and founder of AcreTrader grew up in a farming family, yet he spent most of his career in the financial services industry.
 These backgrounds combined to inspire AcreTrader.